 Dr. Heather Wilson became the 11th President of The University of Texas at El Paso in 2019 after serving as Secretary of the United States Air Force.
-She is the former president of the South Dakota School of Mines & Technology, and she represented New Mexico in the United States Congress for ten years.
+She is the former president of the South Dakota School of Mines & Technology, and she represented New Mexico in the United States Congress for 10 years.
 Dr. Wilson has also worked in the private sector, serving as a senior adviser to defense and scientific industry.

-Active in community and national affairs, Dr. Wilson is a member of the National Science Board, which oversees the National Science Foundation and she chairs the Women in Aviation Advisory Board of the Federal Aviation Administration (FAA).
-Wilson has also served on several corporate, non-profit and advisory boards.
+Active in community and national affairs, Dr. Wilson is a member of the National Science Board, which oversees the National Science Foundation, and she chairs the Women in Aviation Advisory Board of the Federal Aviation Administration (FAA).
+She also serves on the board of advisors for private space company Blue Origin.

 Dr. Wilson is the granddaughter of immigrants and was the first person in her family to go to college.
 She graduated from the U.S. Air Force Academy in the third class to admit women and earned her master’s and doctoral degrees from Oxford University in England as a Rhodes Scholar.

-UTEP is located on the U.S.-Mexico border – in the fourth largest manufacturing region in North America – and serves more than 25,000 students with 166 bachelor’s, master’s and doctoral degree programs in 10 colleges and schools.
-In the top 5% of public research universities in the United States and designated a community-engaged university by the Carnegie Foundation, UTEP is one of America’s leading Hispanic Serving Institutions.
-It is the 4th largest research University in Texas and serves a student body that is over 81% Hispanic.
+UTEP is located on the U.S.-Mexico border – in the fourth largest manufacturing region in North America – and serves nearly 25,000 students with 168 bachelor’s, master’s and doctoral degree programs in nine colleges and schools.
+In the top 5% of public research universities in the United States and designated a community-engaged university by the Carnegie Foundation, UTEP is America’s leading Hispanic-serving university.
+It is the 4th largest research University in Texas and serves a student body that is 83% Hispanic.

 President Wilson is an instrument rated private pilot.
 She and her husband, Jay Hone, have three adult children.